DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 ## 3.1 Democracy as Collective Intelligence in Action

-Democracy is certainly one of the most powerful manifestations of the potential we discussed above.
+Democracy is certainly one of the most powerful manifestations of the potential discussed above.
 Democracy literally constitutes a political choice for the organization of particular interests in the service of a common good.
 It encapsulates Abraham Lincoln’s famous dictum that democracy is ‘the government of the people, by the people,